tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-c/connecting-to-postgres-with-c.md

 ```

 :::info
 Npgsql is an open source ADO.NET Data Provider for PostgreSQL, it allows C# programs to connect to the PostgreSQL database server.
-To learn more about Npgsql, [click here](https://www.npgsql.org/index.html)
+To learn more about Npgsql, [take a look at its official documentation](https://www.npgsql.org/index.html).
 :::

 **Step 2** - Create a connection string that includes all the necessary credentials required to setup a connection with Postgres database.